-at least 18 years old and of sound mind needs to make a will.
+Anyone of legal age (18 years old in most states) and a sound mind can make a will.

 The testator must sign and date the will in front of two witnesses.
 The witnesses must sign and date the will as well.
 They must be at least 18 years old and of sound mind.
 The witnesses cannot be the interested party, such as the executor or the beneficiaries or the spouse of the executor or the beneficiaries in the will.
 The witnesses do not need to know the contents of the will, but they must know the document is the testator’s will and it’s been signed freely and voluntarily.